 - Add 2 cups of cashew cream to a clean glass jar or container.

-- Break open one probiotic capsule and pour the contents into the cashew cream.
+- Break open one probiotic capsule of 30 - 50 billion organisms, and pour the contents into the cashew cream.

 - Add 1 teaspoon of maple syrup (or any other natural sugar) and mix well.